 An Attitude of Gratitude

 The world, like the bodies of older people, is always changing.
-As they age, people can insulate themselves from the outside world or accept what is new, learn how to deal with it, and roll with the punches.
+As your body ages, people can insulate themselves from the outside world.
+Or, they can accept what is new, learn how to deal with it, and roll with the punches.
 The more adaptable we are as we age, the better we cope with the changing conditions in our lives.
 Embracing each day as a new opportunity to learn, grow and meet new people, and being thankful for everything we have, has been demonstrated to keep us happier and healthier.

 Get a Good Night’s Sleep

 Our bodies need deep, refreshing sleep each night to recharge the cells.
-Older people often require less sleep because they are less physically active, but sleep is still a critical bodily function.
+Older people often require less sleep because they are less physically active.
+However, sleep is still a critical bodily function.
 If you’re fatigued or falling asleep during the day, you probably need more sleep at night.

 Research shows that laughter truly is the best medicine.
 Aging with a sense of humor reinforces all the good habits listed above.